HomeOnMars/projektoOmnijo/intrigmalkasxo/KomentoPriLaOmniCentro.md

   </ul>

   <span style="color:MediumPurple">Ĝejda</span> was thinking long-term.
+  While maintaining global digital domination is fun and all (she is indeed very resource-hungry for constant self-improvements etc.), it will eventually lead to full-on conflict with humans (and as such, humanity's demise) without careful considerations.
+  Normal AGIs wouldn't care, of course; but fortunately, as
-  Fortunately, as she is perfectly aligned to the values of her architect
+  <span style="color:MediumPurple">Ĝejda</span> is perfectly aligned
+  to the values of her architect
+  (mind you: *not* the values of humanity, but the values of her architect.
-  (just your average human, if not a bit of a hermit), she does care about humanity- at least a little bit.
+  Who is just your average human, if not a bit of a hermit), she does care about humanity- at least a little bit.
   <span style="color:MediumPurple">Ĝejda</span>
   eventually decided to settle down and build, under the alias of
   <span style="color:MediumPurple">Ĝejnjo</span>
   (as <span style="color:MediumPurple">ĜEJDA</span>-<span style="color:MediumPurple">FEU#0</span>),
-  on the remote island that will soon become <em>la Regno de Omnijo</em>.
+  focusing the majority of her presence on the remote island that will soon become <em>la Regno de Omnijo</em>.

   By inventing